xd003/easyclone/README.md

 # How to install / update
 * ```bash <(curl -L http://tiny.cc/easyclone)```

-The above setup script will automatically install or update the fclone binary ,easyclone script & all the dependencies .It will prompt for github authentication for downloading service accounts.
+The above setup script will automatically install or update the fclone/gclone binary ,easyclone script & all the dependencies .It will prompt for github authentication for downloading service accounts.
 Lastly it will automatically create the fclone config based on input entered.
 Just enter ```clone``` whenever you need to execute the script henceforth